Burmese folk religion: Relationship with Buddhism

-Today Burmese folk religion and Buddhism are very closely tied to each other.
-Oftentimes it is common to see a Buddhist offering, and a nat-sin (or nat shrine) besides it.
+Today, Burmese folk religion and Buddhism are very closely tied to each other.
+Oftentimes it is common to see a Buddhist offering and a nat-sin (or nat shrine) besides it.
 In Myanmar there are varying degrees of reliance on nats versus Buddhist doctrine.
 The beliefs and practices of folk faith vary widely across Myanmar, so it is difficult to define this religion exactly.
 Several scholars in the 19th and 20th century have done field research in villages in Myanmar, their findings have then been reported by themselves, as well as recently by others in various books and articles.
-Although it is difficult to determine what the precise beliefs and practices are, these anthropologists found several common trends that help give us a better picture of Burmese folk religion.
+Although it is difficult to determine what the precise beliefs and practices are, these anthropologists found several common trends that help give a better picture of Burmese folk religion.
 In many instances folk faith was practised directly alongside Buddhism.
 It wasn't uncommon to see families who had both Buddhist shrines and nat shrines in their own homes.
 There were also plenty of Buddhist monks, who simultaneously believed in the nats.
 Several quotes from various scholars in Myanmar exemplify the relationship between Buddhism and nat worship.